WPSwitzerland/wordpress-de-ch/README.md

 Introduction
 ------------
-This is a repository for tracking changes in the formal and informal language packs for de_CH or German (Switzerland).
+This repository used to track `.po` file changes in the formal and informal translations for de_CH or German (Switzerland).
+Since we no longer use the shell scripts, this repo now only contains the PHP script that does all the replacements via a web interface on https://po.dominikschilling.de/.
+Dominik wrote the PHP code at a WordCamp Zurich contributor day.

-We're not translating manually for de_CH, we're using shell scripts to convert the de_DE translations as per this [documentation](https://de-ch.wordpress.org/team/handbook/translations/).
-It's important that we have our own locale, because of number formating and of course because of spelling.
+We're not translating manually for de_CH, we're just converting the de_DE files uploading them directly to https://translate.wordpress.org/locale/de-ch/.
+It's important that we have our own locale, because of number and time formating, as well as because of some spelling and wording differences.

+You can find more information in both English and German on https://de-ch.wordpress.org/team/handbook/translations/.

 Differences
 -----------